WilliamZhou233/Pricing-Algorithms/README.md

 # Pricing-Algorithm
-Collect or desigb pricing algorithms for the research of "Algorithmic Collusion"
+Collect or design pricing algorithms for the research of "Algorithmic Collusion"

 Input:\
 (1) product information regarding type, industry, market structure;\